mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 Note:

 v.
-All they had to do now was Check In to activity - do activity - Check Out of activity - Next activity.
+All they had to do now was:

+- Check In to activity
+- Do activity
+- Check Out of activity
+- Next activity

 Food and sleep also occur in designated times and areas.

 ---